migrave/migrave_perception/migrave_skeleton_tracking/README.md

     # we will use sudo since we want to install openpose binaries to /opt/openpose
     cmake-gui ..
     ```
-    * Change the target directory to built the binaries to `/opt/openpose/build`
     * Press configure and it will pop up CMakeSetup window and then select Unix Makefiles and default native compilers.
 It will show avalaible options such as GPU_MODE, and supported libraries
       * If there is no GPU, select `CPU_ONLY` in `GPU_MODE`, and then press `Configure` again.
         If `CPU_ONLY` is chosen, select `DOWNLOAD_BODY_COCO_MODEL` as well since it runs faster on CPU, see this [optimization page](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/06_maximizing_openpose_speed.md) for more details.